 Target the Markets

 Most writers also want to sell and share their work with readers.
-These goals can help you achieve that larger objective:
+These goals can help you achieve writing success:

 - Find a good market directory that relates to your writing and/or read publishers’ submission guidelines on the Web.

 - Check out one new market a day or a few new listings each week.
 Keep track of those that look suitable for your writing.

 - Review manuscripts you haven’t submitted recently and make a submission plan for each.

 - List at least three markets for completed manuscripts, works in progress, and new ideas.

 - Start new spreadsheets for a new year of submissions.